Civilized Bjornaer (Template)

 You may also want to consider purchasing items to allow you to increase your flexibility and bredth of power - from an invisibility ring to a wand firing pilums of fire.

 A problem for all Bjornaer magi is that the talisman is not transformed along with the magus when he takes his heartbast shape.
-You may want to enchant a talisman that you can summon to yourself at will, or else to find a means to initiate the Inscription Upon the Soul mystery from The Mysteries Revised Edition.
+You may want to enchant a talisman that you can summon to yourself at will, or that changes form, or else to find a means to initiate the Inscription on the Soul mystery from The Mysteries Revised Edition.